2009 Montreal Alouettes season

-The 2009 Montreal Alouettes season was the 43rd season for the team in the Canadian Football League and their 55th overall.
+The 2009 Montreal Alouettes season was the 43rd season for the team in the Canadian Football League (CFL) and their 55th overall.
 The Alouettes won their sixth Grey Cup championship, 28–27 against the Saskatchewan Roughriders, in a game the Montreal Alouettes trailed throughout, as they came back from trailing 27–11 four minutes into the fourth quarter.
 It was their first win since 2002, and it ended a streak of four Grey Cup losses in their last four appearances.

 The Alouettes finished in first place in the East Division setting a new franchise record of 15–3.
 It was the first time a team finished with a 15–3 record since the 1997 Toronto Argonauts.

 Off-season

 CFL draft

 The 2009 CFL draft took place on May 2, 2009.
 The Alouettes selected Calgary Dinos lineman Dylan Steenbergen in the first round, seventh overall.